 Liudmila Klimanova, Department of Russian and Slavic Studies; with Shannon Donnally Spasova, Michigan State University

-This project will build a web portal prototype for open source materials for online and hybrid use, responding to a national survey of online course offerrings nationwide in Russian and Slavic Studies.
+This project has built a The LLC COMMONS, a web portal prototype for open source materials for online and hybrid use, responding to a national survey of online course offerings nationwide in Russian and Slavic Studies.
 The portal will feature:

 - Searchable library of online authentic materials for teachers of Slavic languages (categorized per linguistic topic and level, including an internal search engine);